 The Spanish Club invites the entire student body to learn more about Spanish Culture.
 It provides Marist students the opportunity to engage in a variety of activities based on Spanish history, food, language, and way of life.

-The Speech Team competes at the local, state and national levels in 13 different categories of speech and acting.
-Locally, Marist is a member of the Chicago Catholic Forensics League.
+The Speech Team competes at the local and state level (IHSA) in 14 different categories of speech and acting.
 The team competes regularly from November until February.
-The season culminates with the Grand National Tournament held on Memorial Day weekend.
-Auditions for all year levels are held at the beginning of each school year.
+The season culminates with the state series in February (regionals, sectionals, and state).
+Practices begin in September, and speakers and actors of all ability levels are welcome.

 The Student Ambassadors are a group of young men and women who represent the school community at formal, social, athletic, and admission functions.
 Ambassadors are trained to give tours at Open House and visit elementary schools to discuss the benefits of attending Marist.
 Student Ambassadors also sponsor community service projects, lead freshman orientation, and play a vital role in the Fridays at Marist program.